Skip to main content

 Physical Training

 The Northwestern battalion typically meets up to three times a week in the early morning for physical training.
 Each midshipman strives to keep their body healthy and at peak physical status.
 Physical Training varies per session, focusing on certain body areas every time.
 Exercises include: calisthenics, upper body training, core training, leg training, run days, and (in certain occasions) general sports play.
-Throughout the school year there are physical competitions against NROTC units at other universities that give midshipmen a chance to challenge themselves and build camaraderie.
+Throughout the school year there are physical competitions against other NROTC units which give midshipmen a chance to challenge themselves and build camaraderie.

 Naval Science Class